kretkowl/tdb/README.md

    - identifier: value
 ```

-are interpreted as key-value pair.
-Dash (-) must be preceded by one or more whitespace, identifier
+are interpreted as key-value pair (identifier is case-insensitive).
+Dash (-) must be preceded by one or
-has to begin with letter or underscore followed by one or more of letters, numbers, dashes, underscores.
+more whitespace, identifier has to begin with letter or underscore followed by one or more of letters,
-There must be exactly one space between dash and identifier and no space between identifier and colon.
+numbers, dashes, underscores.
+There must be exactly one space between dash and identifier and no space
+between identifier and colon.
 Value is as the tail string till end of line - no multiline values for now.

 Parses for Markdown is extremely stupid - it does not care about code blocks etc.